angular/angular/CONTRIBUTING.md

 To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

-If you would like to chat about the question in real-time, you can reach out via [our gitter channel][gitter].
+If you would like to chat about the question in real-time, you can reach out via [our Discord server][discord].

 ## <a name="issue"></a> Found a Bug?